 This is an excellent app for creating sale or announcement listings, and doing typography overlays.
 You can even upload your own fonts, so unlike other apps, your font options are virtually limitless.

-Poshmark limits your photos to 4 per listing, but every now and then you just need more.
+Poshmark limits the number of photos per listing, so every now and then you just need more.
 I use Diptic to make two or more photos out of one photo space.

 I don’t use this as often as the others, but there is a really cool masking feature I like and have used to make announcement listings in my closet.

 This is pretty straightforward.
-Since I don’t have studio lights and a whole setup (some Poshers do!)
-I try to photograph my listings when the sun isn’t beaming straight into one of my windows and causing really harsh shadows.
+If you don’t have studio lights (this is a really great lighting kit that comes with everything you really need for a basic setup) try to photograph your listings when the sun isn’t beaming straight into your windows and causing really harsh shadows.
 Even if you do get shadows you can minimize them via editing, or make them work for your image as part of your style.